Cash Conversion Cycle Explained in 60 Seconds

 • Number of days of payables (days payable outstanding = DPO) is equal to the ratio of (accounts payable) and (purchases per day).
 This ratio tells within how many days the company pays its suppliers.

-Cash Conversion Cycle Example
+Cash Conversion Cycle Explained

 Here is an example showing how the CCC is calculated.